Need furnace help NOW? Get a Local Heating Pro Fast!

-If your older furnace utilizes a pilot light that won’t stay lit, the thermocouple may be loose or faulty, the pilot orifice may be clogged, the pilot’s flame may be set too low, or the safety cutoff valve may be defective.
+If the flame doesn’t stay lit, repeat the process.
+If the pilot light won’t stay lit, the thermocouple may be loose or faulty, the pilot orifice may be clogged, the pilot’s flame may be set too low, or the safety cutoff valve may be defective.

 You can clear a clogged orifice with a piece of thin wire.
 Before doing this, turn off the gas to the furnace.
 Also shut off the switch or circuit breaker that controls power to the furnace.
 Then, just poke the thin wire into the tiny orifice where the pilot flame normally burns to knock out any debris.

 Some pilot lights have a flame adjustment screw.
 Refer to your owner’s manual, but normally adjusting this just means turning the flame adjustment screw to achieve a full, steady 1 1/2-inch to 2-inch flame with no yellow in it.

 HomeTips Pro Tip: By doing your own minor furnace repairs, you can save money and also get your home heated up much faster than if you had to schedule and wait for a repair person.